 It got to 12.40am and I felt like the contractions were getting intense-ish.

-Dom said he wasn’t going to sleep anyway and he got up to get the tens machine and set it up.
-He reheated the heat pack and brought me a heap of towels because there was so much fluid coming out through each contraction.
+Dom said he wasn’t going to sleep anyway.
+He got up to get the tens machine and set it up.
+He reheated the heat pack and brought me a heap of towels.
+This was because there was so much fluid coming out through each contraction.

 I was listening to my hypnobirthing tracks and Dom downloaded a contraction timer on his phone and started timing them.

-After a while we got pretty confused about contractions, they weren’t exactly regular but I was on average having three in 10 minutes lasting between 35 seconds to a minute.
+After a while we got pretty confused about contractions.
+They weren’t regular but I was on average having three in 10 minutes lasting between 35 seconds to a minute.

 The TENS machine was amazing, it was helping so much.
-It was 3.20am and my contractions were getting more intense but I just keep telling myself this is a long haul and I need to stay calm and relaxed.
+It was 3.20am and my contractions were getting more intense.
+I just keep telling myself this is a long haul and I need to stay calm and relaxed.
 I would be doing this for hours.